Uncategorized

 7. Calendar age at the time of all tests across multiple iterations to create a historical record.

 8. A clear standard for what is the individual component biological age associated with various ranges from test data.
 For example, scores from X to Y in a test of Z indicate association with a gender of age ## for that body element.
-Top biohacker Brian Johnson’s personal measurement site provides an excellent template.
+Biohacker Brian Johnson’s personal measurement site provides an excellent template.

 9. Large-scale diverse population data for all of the above matched to the associated biological age standard for each test.